saffronner/15351-notes/main.typ

       - literally just Dijkstra but with $h[u]$, a heuristic distance from $u$ to dest $t$
       - that is, replace "min $d$" with "min $f = d + h$"
+      - then, we can stop once we grow the dest $t$ into our tree

     - an admissable $h$ is one that always underestimates (or is equal to) the real $u$ to $t$
       - if $h$ admissable, A\* will find the globally optimal solution (proof omitted)